Pennsylvania Turnpike: 2010s–present

 In 2010, McCormick Taylor and Wilbur Smith Associates were hired by the PTC to conduct a feasibility study on converting the road to all-electronic tolling.
 On March 6, 2012, the turnpike commission announced that it was implementing this plan.
 The turnpike commission projected that it would save $65 million annually on labor costs by eliminating toll collectors.
 The first plazas to be converted were the toll plazas at the end of the turnpike.
-The Delaware River Bridge Toll Plaza was demolished and a westbound all-electronic barrier installed in its place by January 2016, becoming the first on the turnpike to do so.
+The Delaware River Bridge's toll plaza was demolished and replaced with a westbound all-electronic barrier in January 2016, becoming the first on the turnpike to do so.
 On October 27, 2019, all-electronic tolling was implemented at the express lanes at the Gateway Toll Barrier.
-All-electronic tolling was originally scheduled to be implemented between the Gateway Toll Barrier and Neshaminy Falls Toll Barrier, as well as on the Northeast Extension, in late 2021.
+All-electronic tolling was originally scheduled to be implemented on the mainline between Warrendale and Neshaminy Falls, as well as on the Northeast Extension, in late 2021.
 In March 2020, the turnpike made the switch early as a result of the COVID-19 pandemic.
-With this, interchanges that had been previously restricted to use by E-ZPass users (the PA 29 interchange, as well as the Virginia Drive and Street Road slip ramps) had this restriction removed.
+With this, interchanges that had been previously restricted to use by E-ZPass users (the SR 29 Interchange, as well as the Virginia Drive and Street Road slip ramps) had this restriction removed.
 The all-electronic tolling system on the turnpike will initially use toll booths at exits until mainline toll gantries between interchanges are constructed.
 Construction on the gantries began in 2023.
 They also determined a new tolling structure would be implemented, with tolls calculated based on length rather than weight.
-Toll gantries were activated on January 5, 2025 on the Northeast Extension and on the mainline turnpike east of the Reading interchange.
+Toll gantries were activated on January 5, 2025, on the Northeast Extension and on the mainline turnpike east of the Reading Interchange.
 The gantries on the rest of the mainline will be in operation by January 2027.
 Demolition of the toll plazas will be completed by mid-2028.

 In 2025, the PTC created Turnpike TV, a series of videos giving detailed coverage and information about construction, future projects, and community initiatives regarding the turnpike.